whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 double  clicking (Windows)  or running  it from  command-line (do  not forget to ensure execution permissions, aka. download_whois_data.py.

+As  of version  1.*,  the script  can  be run  with  both Python3  and Python2.
+It has  been tested with Python 3.6.9 and  2.7.15, and should work with newer versions, too.
+The following description addresses the installation  with  Python3, as  Python2  retires  on 2020.01.01.
+If, however, you want to use the program with Python2 for some reason, the script supports this, please  read "README_python2.txt" instead of the following installation steps, which apply for series 3 Python.

+NOTE: To  maintain compatibility with  the previous versions,  it does not specifically  require series 3  Python, it will start  the default Python interpreter.
+To make sure that  it runs with Python 3, replace the first line of the file "download_whois_data.py", which reads

+/usr/bin/env python

+with

+/usr/bin/env python3

+using a programmer's text editor.

 Step 1: Install Python

-The  script has  been developed  with Python  2.7.12 and  it has  been tested with versions from 2.7.10 to  2.7.13.
-It should work with newer versions  of series  2 Python.

-If for some  reason you have an  earlier version of Python  2, such as Python 2.6,  you shall  have compatibility issues.
-(This is  the case when you use the default Python  on certain releases of CentOS or RHEL ver.
-6.)
-It is always possible on those systems to set up Python 2.7.x in parallel, consult the documentation of your system.
+Python is easy to install on most platforms:

--On Linux systems, use your package manager, e.g. "apt-get install python".
+- On Linux systems, use your package manager, e.g. "apt-get install python3".

--On Windows systems, download the installer from
+-On Windows, download the installer  from www.python.org, the series 3
-    www.python.org, series 2 (2.7.x) for your platform, then start and go through the installation procedure.
-Be careful to install with the following options enabled:
+    for  your platform,  then start  and go  through the  installation procedure.
+Be  careful  to  install  with  the  following  option
-          -"Install pip" (this is the default)
-	  -"Add Python to path"
+    enabled: -"Add Python to path"

+- On  Mac  OS  X  you  also   need  to  download  the  installer  from www.python.org, and follow the instructions.
+Or you may opt for the Homebrew approach, see e.g. https://docs.brew.sh/Homebrew-and-Python

 Step 2: Install Dependencies

 Additional required python packages are:

+requests
+easygui
 argparse
-     easygui
-     requests

 On   both  Windows   and   Linux   you  can   install   them  by   the (root/administrator) command-line:

-     pip install <dependency>
+     pip3 install <dependency>

 where <dependency> is one of  the above three packages.
-Alternatively, you may find these as software packages for your system (aka "apt-get install python-easygui")
+Alternatively, you may find these as software  packages for your system (e.g. "apt-get install python3-easygui" on Debian-flavor systems).

-If these  steps were made,  the script's  dependencies are met,  it is ready for use.

-The script  supports the  access of the  data via  ssl-encrypted pages using ssl key-based authentication.
-Those clients who want to use this possibility should read the file

-README.SSL.txt

-to do the necessary steps for configuring this kind of access.
+For advanced Python users:

+It is  of course a good  practice to use a  Python virtual environment for installing the  required packages.
+If you familiar  with this, you may use  the supplied  requirements.txt (or  requirments_windows.txt on Windows)  for installing  the  required packages.
+You  may use  these latter  also without  a  virtual environment,  but it  is  not a  good practice.

 3. Basic use: GUI operation
 ----------------------------